-Leave to cool and thicken a little whilst the buns are still cooling.
+Leave to cool and thicken a little while the buns are still cooling.
 The sauce should be a little more runny than custard.

-Once the buns have cooled to just above room temperature (so only feel slightly warmed when you touch them), cut out a cylinder in the centre of the bun reaching down to the middle of the buns.
-Keep the piece of bun that you're removed so that you can place the crust back on top.
+Once the buns have cooled to just above room temperature (so they only feel slightly warm when you touch them), cut out a cylinder in the centre of each bun reaching down to the middle.
+Keep the piece of bun that you removed so that you can place the crust back on top.

 Pour the chocolate sauce into the well you just made until almost full and then place the crust you saved back on top.
 Repeat for all of the buns.

 And voila!
 You have your chocolate fondant buns ready to go to town on!

-Remember that you'll have a fair bit left of most of the ingredients you've used for this, so you should be able to at least one more batch (and you will want to make more).
+Remember that you'll have a fair bit left over of most of the ingredients you've used for this, so you should be able to make at least one more batch (and you will want to make more).